www-jrtorres042-github-enterprise-org/greenhouse-api-docs/source/includes/harvest/_scheduled_interviews.md

 }
 ```

 Update a Scheduled Interview.
-Note that only Scheduled Interviews created through harvest can be updated.
+Note that only Scheduled Interviews created through Harvest can be updated.
 Additionally, you can
 only update Scheduled Interviews in the following statues: Scheduled, Awaiting Feedback.

 [See noteworthy response attributes.] (#the-scheduled-interview-object)